AdobeDocs/analytics.en/help/components/dimensions/monitor-resolution.md

 ## Populate this dimension with data

 This dimension retrieves data from the [`s` query string](/help/implement/validate/query-parameters.md) in image requests.
 AppMeasurement collects this data using the JavaScript variable `screen.width` and `screen.height` in the browser.
-If you use an AppMeasurement library (such as through Adobe Experience Platform Launch), this dimension works out of the box.
+If you use an AppMeasurement library (such as through tags in Adobe Experience Platform), this dimension works out of the box.
 If you use a data collection method outside of AppMeasurement (such as through the API), make sure that you include the `s` query string parameter in image requests.

 ## Dimension items